Volker Blum

 volker.blum@duke.eduAssociate Dean for Research, Rooney Family Associate Professor of MEMS

-Beyond the Horizon provides interdisciplinary teams with substantial investments in high-risk, high-reward projects with potential for deeply transformative societal impact.
+Interdisciplinary teams propose these projects.
+The proposals describe high-risk, high-reward projects with potential for deeply transformative societal impact.

 From among six in the inaugural round, two projects received continuation funding for a second year.
-Three new proposals have been awarded initial Year 1 funding.
+Three new proposals have been awarded initial Year 1 investment.

 Alan L. Kaganov Distinguished Professor of Biomedical Engineering